 Groundwater flow within the NMMA is influenced by geologic features, and recharge and discharge points.
-Laterally discontinuous aquitards within the NMMA restrict vertical groundwater flow particularly between the shallow and deep aquifers.
+Where they exist within the NMMA, aquitards restrict vertical groundwater flow between the shallow and deep aquifers, particularly in the western portion of the Management Area where such aquitards appear to be both thicker and more laterally continuous.
+Discontinuous aquitards in the central and eastern NMMA may locally inhibit such vertical migration of groundwater, create localized areas of relatively shallow perched aquifers, or influence semi-confined groundwater conditions in transition areas between more areally-extensive unconfined and confined conditions.
 Recharge sources include major point sources (Los Berros Creek, stormwater runoff basins, and wastewater percolation ponds) and distributed recharge sources (septic systems, percolation of rainfall, and irrigation return flows).
 Discharge locations include pumping wells, areas of springs and seeps, and phreatophyte consumption.